localvoid/ivi/documentation/misc/children-reconciliation.md

 Finding a minimum number of DOM operations is not just about performance, it is also about preserving internal state of DOM nodes.
-Moving DOM nodes isn't always a side-effect free operation, it may restart animations, drop focus, reset scrollbar positions, stop video playback, etc.
+Moving DOM nodes isn't always a side-effect free operation, it may restart animations, drop focus, reset scrollbar positions, stop video playback, collapse IME etc.

 ## Defined behaviour